Medical Records and Being Prepared For Your Social Security Disability Hearing

 or Email us.

-How can you avoid finding yourself at your hearing without a complete medical record?
-There are a few relatively simple things to keep in mind when working with your attorney or representative:
+To avoid finding yourself at a hearing without complete medical records, consider these simple steps when working with your attorney or representative: